D Line (RTD)

 The D Line is a light rail line which is part of the rail system operated by the Regional Transportation District in the Denver–Aurora Metropolitan Area in Colorado.
-The D line was the first line in the system when it opened in 1994, traveling from downtown Denver to I-25 and Broadway as the Central Corridor.
+The D line was the first line in the system when it opened in 1994, traveling from 30th & Downing in Five Points, through downtown Denver, and terminating at I-25 & Broadway as the Central Corridor.
 It was extended along the Southwest Corridor in July 2000.
-Because it was the first and only line in the system it had no letter or color designation until the Central Platte Valley Spur opened on April 5, 2002, although on maps it was designated as Route 101.
+Because it was the first and only line in the system, it had no letter or color designation until the Central Platte Valley Spur opened on April 5, 2002, although, on maps, it was designated as Route 101.

 Route

-The D Line's northern terminus is in downtown Denver, at 19th Street.
+The D Line's northern terminus is in downtown Denver, at 18th Street.
 On trips from Littleton, the line runs along 14th Street and California Street before reaching the northern terminus; on trips leaving downtown, the line goes along Stout Street.
-Then the line follows Stout Street and Colfax Avenue, and follows a railroad right-of-way, where it joins with the C Line at 10th & Osage station.
-They run in tandem until they reach their southern terminus at Mineral Avenue in Littleton.
+Then the line follows Stout Street and Colfax Avenue, then runs along the Colorado Joint Line.
+The southern terminus is at Mineral Avenue in Littleton.

 The line previously went as far north as Five Points, but was truncated to downtown with the commencement of L Line service in January 2018.